OfficeDev/Microsoft-Teams-Samples/samples/incoming-webhook/nodejs/README.md

    B) In a different terminal, navigate to `samples/incoming-webhoook/nodejs/ClientApp`

-6) Run ngrok - point to port 3000
+6) Run ngrok - point to port 3000 (pointing to ClientApp)

     ```bash
     # ngrok http -host-header=rewrite 3000